Is your Windows system running slow or have accumulated a lot of temporary files? How to delete temporary files on a PC?

 Method 2: Delete temp files via Disk Cleanup

-As you can see, Windows 10 provides such a hassle-free solution to delete temp files together.
+As you can see, Windows 10 provides a hassle-free solution to delete temp files together.
 Apart from that, you can also take the assistance of the native Disk Cleanup feature to delete temporary files from a specific drive/partition as well.
 To delete the temp folder via Disk Cleanup, follow these steps.

 Step 1.
 Launch the Windows Explorer and go to the My Computer/This PC section.
 Select the drive where temp files are stored (mostly C: drive).